atmikev/kotlintest/doc/reference_3.1.md

 ------------------------

 Sometimes you don't want to run all tests and KotlinTest provides tags to be able to run only certain tests.
-Tags are objects inheriting from `io.kotlintest.Tag`.
+Tags are objects inheriting from `io.kotest.Tag`.

 To group tests by operating system you could define the following tags: